Families should never have to choose between

 2. Applicants must pay a fee charged by FACTS for their service.

-3. The FACTS application must be completed, including the uploading of required documentation to FACTS, by January 31, 2020, and families must reapply each year.
-Until 2019 tax documents are available, 2018 W-2s, returns, etc. may be uploaded.
-2019 W-2s must be uploaded to FACTS by February 5, 2020.
-Please do not send these items to Bishop Diego as this will only delay the process.
+3. The FACTS application must be completed, including the uploading of required documentation to FACTS, by January 31, 2021, and families must reapply each year.
+Until 2020 tax documents are available, 2019 W-2s, returns, etc. may be uploaded.
+2020 W-2s must be uploaded to FACTS by February 3, 2021.
+Please do not send these items to Bishop Diego as this will only delay the process. ***Families applying after the January 31 deadline will be considered if tuition subsidies remain available.

 4. The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
 Failure to uphold both standards will result in the remainder of the subsidies granted under the Tuition Model being canceled and the full cost of educating the student being charged.